feddischson/skyplotwidget/README.md

 ===============

-Run the following
+**If you have a command line by your hand, do**

 ```
       qmake
       make
       make install
 ```
-to build and install the widget.
+to build and install the widgets.

-To make the widget available for the designer, please copy lib/libskyplotwidgetdesigner.so into your qt-designer's library directory.
-Linux users may check the environment-variable `QT_PLUGIN_PATH`.
+This not only installs the Skyplot widget, it also installs a designer plugin.

 To build the skyplot-widget with QML support, run the following:
 ```